How to buy the best microwave

 The digital timer can be used to time other kitchen tasks or cooking times.

 Keep in mind that all microwaves beep during or at the end of operation - and most keep on beeping till you stop them.
 Some also have cooling fans that can continue operating when cooking has finished.

 An inverter adjusts energy use based on need.
 A normal microwave on medium power will heat on full power for half the time, then turn off for half the time, whereas an inverter will continually heat using 50% of its power and won't need to turn off.

-All microwaves sold in Australia must pass specific requirements about leakage in accordance with relevant Australian standards.
+All microwave ovens sold in Australia must pass specific requirements about leakage in accordance with relevant Australian standards.
 Leakage is possible if you have a poorly fitting or damaged door, so you should have it inspected by a qualified technician or return it to the manufacturer for repair.
 If a microwave is in good working order, it should be perfectly safe, but it's good practice to stand 30cm away from it when it's in use.